 - Identify protective factors that prevent child abuse and neglect.

 For most of us, it’s hard to imagine anyone harming a child.
 As disturbing as it can be, child abuse and neglect is very real.
 More than 600,000 children per year are victims of abuse or neglect in the United States (U.S. Department of Health and Human Services, 2012).
 Most of us will never understand why an individual commits abuse or neglect.
 The purpose of this lesson is to help you understand what child abuse and neglect is.
 It is also to help you understand your obligations in reporting and preventing abuse and neglect.
 You are a mandated reporter.
-This means you are legally required to report suspicions of abuse or neglect to appropriate authorities (e.g., Child Protective ServicesMIL, Military Family Advocacy Programs, or your Reporting Point of Contact in Army Programs).
-If you are unsure whether something is abuse or neglect, or rather an infraction of a policy, you may want to discuss this with your supervisor.
+This means you are legally required to report suspicions of abuse or neglect to appropriate authorities (e.g., Child Protective Services, Military Family Advocacy Programs, or your Reporting Point of Contact in Army Programs).
+If you are unsure whether something is abuse or neglect, or rather an infraction of a policy, you may want to discuss this with your administrator.
 You never have to seek permission to report.
 If YOU think a case of abuse or neglect has occurred, you are required to report it properly.
+It is important to remember that child abuse and neglect should be reported even if it is only a suspicion.
+It is not your duty to determine if what child is experiencing is abuse or neglect.

 What is Child Abuse and Neglect?